-62.4 Locks and Atomic Operations
+62.4.1 Locks

-Atomic operations imply a lock prefix before the instruction, causing the processor's LOCK# signal to be asserted during execution of the following instruction.
+On x86, atomic operations imply a lock prefix before the instruction, causing the processor's LOCK# signal to be asserted during execution of the following instruction.
 This has a big impact on performance in a multicore environment.